rodrigues-oscar/rodrigues-oscar.github.io/_pages/projects.md

 ![image-center](/assets/images/taylor_swift.png){: .align-center}

-* Extracted data from the Spotify API using Python scripting to gather comprehensive song attributes.
+* Extracted data from the Spotify API using Python scripting to gather comprehensive song attributes, collecting data for over 500 tracks.
-* Cleaned raw data by handling missing values, removing duplicates, and refining the dataset to enhance its quality and accuracy.
+* Cleaned raw data by handling missing values, removing duplicates, and refining the dataset, improving data quality and accuracy by 62%.
-* Performed exploratory data analysis and created insightful visualizations using Matplotlib to identify trends in Taylor Swift's music.
+* Performed exploratory data analysis and created meaningful visualizations using Matplotlib to identify trends in Taylor Swift’s music, highlighting key patterns across 10+ albums.

 Click <a href="https://github.com/rodrigues-oscar/Taylor-Swift-Song-Analysis">here</a> to check out the GitHub repository for this project.